 Keycloak is an open source Identity and Access Management solution aimed at modern applications and services.
 It makes it easy to secure applications and services with little to no code.

-It brings to the table virtually every feature you might want regarding authentication and authorization of users.
+Authentication with Keycloak brings to the table virtually every feature you might want regarding user authentication and authorization.
 Some of these include:

 - single sign-on and sign-out, with possible integration with Kerberos (LDAP or Active Directory)